hyperledger/fabric-private-chaincode/samples/deployment/test-network/README.md

 ### How to use simple-cli-go

-You can also use `$FPC_PATH/samples/application/simple-cli-go` instead of the simple-go application.
+You can use `$FPC_PATH/samples/application/simple-cli-go` to interact with the chaincode.

 ```bash
 # make fpcclient